 Other things to consider – is an EV actually more eco-friendly?

 An electric car is always more eco-friendly than one with a gas combustion engine, right?
 Not necessarily.
+See my Coal Powered Tesla post for more.
 The overall carbon footprint of an EV is actually quite similar to that of a conventional car with a combustion engine, according to a 2011 study by the Institute for Energy and Environmental Research (IFEU) in Heidelberg.
 This is regardless of size.
 And, rather alarmingly, the complex batteries in EVs mean it takes more energy to produce an EV than it does a gas motor car.

 Then, of course, depending on where you live and how you charge your EV, you may simply be switching on-road emissions to off-road (at the power plant) emissions.